-No words have chilled a lecture theater quite like these.
+No sentences has chilled a lecture theater quite like this one.
 Not one to mince his words, Dr. Norman Finkelstein asserted this dark truth to a crowd full of hopeful activists at a London University this month.
-In an interview afterwards, he explained to me Palestine’s uniquely dire circumstances in John Kerry’s ironically named peace talks.
-Pacification Talks seems more appropriate.
+In an interview afterwards, he explained to me Palestine’s uniquely dire circumstances in John Kerry’s ironically named ‘peace’ talks.
+Pacification talks seems more appropriate.

 The pathetic scraps of land to be left to Palestinians are an insult to both international law and the Palestinian people.
 Conceding this would be a large defeat in itself.
 But for a variety of reasons, explained Norman, this will be truly historic.
 The actors involved the attitudes around it and the deal itself will mean Palestine will suffer such a catastrophic blow it could end the struggle.